ashaikh23/ie1-basic-stats/README.md

-#Basic Statistics
+# Basic Statistics

 A Java-based implementation for descriptive statistics.
 This implementation is merely intended to be used in software engineering courses.

-How to build and test (from Terminal):

-How to build (from Terminal):
+How to build:

-2. cd into the root directory, which contains the build.xml build file.
+1. Be sure you are in the root directory with build.xml in your current directory.

+2. Be sure that you have ant installed

-3. Run `ant` to compile.
+3. Type ant to compile

-4. Compiled java classes will be in the `bin` directory.
+4. Compiled java classes will be in /bin

-5. Whenever you want to clean up the project, run `ant clean`

-How to run (from Terminal):
+How to run:

-1. After running ant, cd into the `bin` directory and run: `java BasicStats`.
-   The application's GUI should show up.
+1. After typing ant, cd into /bin to run the PrettyGood.class file. "java PrettyGood".
+A GUI should show up

-2. In the root directory, run `ant test` to run tests.
+2. In the root directory, type ant test to run tests.

+3. Whenever you want to clean the /bin folder.
+Type ant clean

 Features:
 * Displayed Numbers